Jared-Godar/codeup_notes/admin/daily_quotes.md

 "Everyone knows that debugging is twice as hard as writing a program in the first place.
 So if you're as clever as you can be when you write it, how will you ever debug it?" - Brian Kernighan

 Document what you are doing so your future self can see what you are doing.
 Give variables meaniningful names.
 Optimize for reading code, not writing code.

+> 09NOV21
+"
+Adaptabiliy: Those who are most successful are those who can constantly adapt to changing circumstances.